-I assume all responsibility for any tax consequences and/or penalties that may result from making contributions to, transactions with, or distributions from my Account.
+Lassume all responsibility for any tax consequences and/or penalties that may result from making contributions to, transactions with, or distributions from my Account.
 I am authorized and of legal age to establish this Account and purchase investments permitted under the Plan Agreement offered by Custodian.
 I assume complete responsibility for: (i) determining my eligibility for the Account transaction(s) that I direct Administrator to make on my behalf; (ii) ensuring all contributions I make are within the limits established by applicable tax laws and regulations; and (iii) the tax consequences of any contribution and distribution (including rollover contributions and distributions).
 I understand and acknowledge that no tax advice has been or will be provided to me by Administrator.
-I certify under penalty of perjury that: (i) have provided Administrator with complete and accurate social security or tax identification number(s); and (ii) I am not subject to backup withholding because: (a) I am exempt from backup withholding; or (b) I have not been notified by the Internal Revenue Service ("IRS") that I am subject to backup withholding because of a failure to report interest or dividends; or (c) the IRS has notified me that I am no longer subject to backup withholding.
-(Please note: you must cross out item (ii) if you have been notified by the FIRS that you are currently subject to backup withholding because of a dividends on your tax return).
-I understand and acknowledge the IRS does not require my consent to any provision of this document to any or outribution as a rollover contribution, then I hereby irrevocably elect, pursuant to the requirements of Section 1.402(a)(5)-TI of the IRS return this contribution.
+I certify under penalty of perjury that: (i) I have provided Administrator with complete and accurate social security or tax identification number(s); and (iii) am not subject to backup withholding.
+(Plase note: (o) I have not been notified by the Internal Revenue Service ("IRS") that I am subject to backup withholding because of a failure to report interest or dividends; or (c) the IRS has notified me that I am no longer subject to backup withholding.
+(Please note: you must cross out item (ii) if you have been notified by the IRS that you are currently subject to backup withholding because of under reporting interest or dividends on your tax return.
+I understand and acknowledge the IRS does not require my consent to any provision of this document other than the certification required to avoid backup withholding.
+If the Account is a rollover contribution, then I hereby irrevocably elect, pursuant to the requirements of Section 1.402(a)(5)-17 of the IRS regulations, to treat this contribution as a rollover contribution.